Vice Principal, The St Leonards Academy (2019 – Present)

-- Student outcomes: including academic performance at Key Stage Four and Five; the careful monitoring and analysis of student progress; use of data to inform teaching and learning; and the planning of intervention strategies.
+- Student outcomes across Years 7 to 11; the careful monitoring and analysis of student progress; use of data to inform teaching and learning; and the strategic planning of interventions.

-- Strategic oversight of key groups, including students eligible for the Pupil Premium Grant (PPG), students with special educational needs (SEN), and gifted and talented students.
+- Strategic oversight and monitoring of key groups, including students eligible for the Pupil Premium Grant (PPG); students with special educational needs (SEN); and students identified as high ability.

 - The administration and delivery of internal and public examinations.

 - The monitoring of assessment, data entry and communication with parents – including academic and pastoral reports, and teacher/parent meetings.

 - Line managing the Middle Leadership Team, Assistant Principal for Curriculum and SENCO

 - Oversight of the Academy calendar and trips/visits.